VigneshVSV/hololinked/README.md

 ### Usage

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:
-- properties are get-set attributes of the class which may be used be used to model device settings, hold captured data etc.
+- properties are (optionally) validated get-set attributes of the class which may be used be used to model device settings, hold captured data etc.
 - actions are methods which issue commands to the device or run arbitrary python logic.
 - events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.

-The base class which enables this classification is the ``RemoteObject`` class in native ``hololinked`` terms, or the ``Thing`` class if one prefers to use terminology according to the Web of Things.
+The base class which enables this classification is the ``RemoteObject`` class in ``hololinked`` terms, or the ``Thing`` class if one prefers to use terminology according to the Web of Things.
 Both classes are identical and differentiated only in the naming according the application domain one may be using.
 If one deploys a pure RPC application, one may chose the name ``RemoteObject``, and if one writes classes to control instrumentation (which is the main purpose of this package), one may use the ``Thing`` class (in future one of names may be dropped).

 Any class that inherits the base class can instantiate properties, actions and events which become visible to a client in this segragated manner.
-For example, consider a spectrometer device, the following code is possible:
+For example, consider an optical spectrometer device, the following code is possible:

 ###### Import Statements